 As students move through the teacher education program, certification and K-12 employment, it is important that candidates demonstrate professional attributes needed for success in the teaching profession.
-The Professional Education Faculty (PEF) and staff believe that there are specific dispositions that CMU education students must possess if they are to become exemplary educators.
-Dispositions are reflected in the commitments and virtues that influence behavior toward students, families, colleagues and communities and deeply affect student learning and development as well as the educator's own professional growth.
+The professional education faculty and staff believe that there are specific professional dispositions that CMU education students must possess if they are to become exemplary educators.
+Professional dispositions are reflected in the commitments and virtues that influence behavior toward students, families, colleagues and communities and deeply affect student learning and development as well as the educator's own professional growth.

-If a teacher education candidate exhibits signs of consistently not meeting one or more of the dispositions listed, please follow the PEU dispositions process.
-If the concern is not resolved by following steps 1 and if needed, step 2, please continue the procedure by submitting the dispositions concern form to the Director of Professional Education in EHS 421.
+If a teacher education candidate exhibits signs of consistently not meeting one or more of the professional dispositions listed, please follow the professional dispositions process.
+If the concern is not resolved please continue the procedure by submitting the professional dispositions concern form to the Director of Professional Education, available here.

-Once a dispositions concern form is submitted to the Director of Professional Education, the concern will be addressed by the PEU Dispositions Concerns Committee.
+Once a professional dispositions concern form is submitted to the Director of Professional Education, the concern will be addressed by the Direction of the Professional Dispositions Administrators.